Inverse system of Gorenstein points in ${\mathbb P^n_{\res}}$: Artinian reduction of Gorenstein points

-Assume there exist $\alpha_1,\cdots, \alpha_r\in \res^*$ such that $F=\sum_{i=1}^r \alpha_i L_i^{s}$ and $\sum_{i=1}^r \alpha_i L_i^{s-1}=0. $ Hence $x_n\circ F= \sum_{i=1}^r \alpha_i L_i^{s-1}=0 $ and by \propref{fat-Geramita} $F \in I(X)^{\perp}. $ Then
+Assume there exist $\alpha_1,\dots, \alpha_r\in \res^*$ such that $F=\sum_{i=1}^r \alpha_i L_i^{s}$ and $\sum_{i=1}^r \alpha_i L_i^{s-1}=0. $ Hence $x_n\circ F= \sum_{i=1}^r \alpha_i L_i^{s-1}=0 $ and by \propref{fat-Geramita} $F \in I(X)^{\perp}. $ Then

-Hence $I(X)+(x_n) \subseteq J $ and they are Gorenstein ideals with the same socle $s.$ By the socle lemma by Kustin and Ulrich, \cite{KU92}, it follows $J=I(X)+(x_n)$, then $A=R/J$ is the Artinian reduction of $X$ with respect to $x_n$. \end{proof}
+Hence $I(X)+(x_n) \subseteq J $ and they are Gorenstein ideals with the same socle $s.$ By the socle lemma by Kustin and Ulrich, \cite{KU92}, it follows $J=I(X)+(x_n)$, then $B=R/J$ is the Artinian reduction of $X$ with respect to $x_n$. \end{proof}

-In the following result we prove that there are families of Artinian Gorenstein algebras which are not Artinian reduction of Gorenstein points.
-The first case we meet with $s=3$ is the case with Hilbert function $ (1, 11, 11, 1). $ {Actually, as J. Jelisiejew noticed us in a private communication, every Artinian reduction of a set of points is smoothable.
-Hence nonsmoothabillity of a general Artinian algebras with Hilbert function $(1,n,n,1) $ implies that it is not such a reduction.
-Hence for $s = 3,$ the bound $n = 11$ can be improved to $n=8$ using the results on nonsmoothability of $(1,n,n,1)$ for $n \ge 6,$ known in a range since Iarrobino-Kanev, but proved recently by Szafarczyk in \cite{Sza22}.
-2mm
+It was known that there are Artinian Gorenstein algebras which are not Artinian reductions of Gorenstein points.
+As J. Jelisiejew mentioned to us in a private communication, every Artinian reduction of the defining ring of a set of points is smoothable.
+Hence the non-smoothabillity of a general Artinian algebras implies that it is not such a reduction.
+For instance in the case of the Artinian Gorenstein algebras with socle degree $s=3$, we may use the results on non-smoothability of $(1,n,n,1)$ for $n \ge 6,$ known in a range since Iarrobino-Kanev, but proved recently by Szafarczyk in \cite{Sza22}.
+By following these results the first case of non-smoothability with $s=3$ is for $n=8.$

-The structure of the inverse system of sets of fat points has a deep link with the Waring problem: determine the minimal number $G(j)$ such that a generic form of degree $j$ can be decomposed as sums of $j$-powers of linear forms, \cite{Ger96}, \cite{VallaSCA96}.
+2mm Proposition \ref{reductionPoints} allows to find new examples of Artinian Gorenstein algebras which are not Artinian reductions of Gorenstein points (hence non-smoothables).